 We retire early, as we intend to get up around 5 a.m. to experience morning life in the rainforest.
 At dawn, the howler monkeys are making a racket, and we observe several forest birds, including a great curassow (Crax rubra) and two great tinamous (Tinamus major).
 Tinamous resemble game birds, but constitute an ancient order of their own, Tinamiformes.
 On our way back towards the lodge, we are lucky to spot an ocelot (Leopardus pardalis), crossing the runway about 200 m away.

-On our return trip, we again observe a tamandua and spider monkeys, and also a troupe of feeding white-headed capuchin monkeys (Cebus capucinus), searching for edibles by biting off bark of lianas and branches.
+On our return trip, we again observe a tamandua and spider monkeys, and also a troupe of feeding Central American white-faced capuchin monkeys (Cebus imitator), searching for edibles by biting off bark of lianas and branches.
+This species is native to forests of Honduras, Nicaragua, Costa Rica, and western Panama.
+It is quite common in Costa Rica, living in a varity of forest types, and it is often confiding.

 We are indeed tired, when we arrive at Karate, but have yet to face a car ride of at least two hours back to Puerto Jiménez.
 At our hotel, we have a much-needed shower, before we go out to eat – and then right back to the hotel to get some much-needed sleep.